Promote Connection and a Sense of Belonging

 - Dedicate time during class/meetings to check in with students and acknowledge things that are going on in the world that might be impacting their work and wellbeing.

 - Periodically gauge class morale.
-For example, the polling feature on Zoom is an anonymous way for students to share how they’re feeling and can help normalize those feelings if you share the results.
+For example, ask students to volunteer to share how they’re feeling and help normalize those feelings.

-- In place of traditional office hours, hold meetings with a walk outside, if you and the student are comfortable.
+- In place of traditional office hours, hold meetings with a walk outside or some other activity in a different setting.

 - People like to connect with others with shared interests, so create opportunities for students to connect with other students in the department (i.e. arrange a program for students to be matched for activities like a coffee and walk or to work on a project together.

 - Send care packages to students with items suggested/coordinated by faculty and staff in the department.